+used by the TOE.
 Testing The evaluator shall perform 15 trials for the RNG implementation.
 If the RNG is configurable, the evaluator shall perform 15 trials for each configuration.
 If the RNG has prediction resistance enabled, each trial consists of (1) instantiate DRBG, (2) generate the first block of random bits (3) generate a second block of random bits (4) uninstantiate.
 The evaluator verifies that the second block of random bits is the expected value.
 The evaluator shall generate eight input values for each trial.
 The first is a count $(0 - 14)$.
 The next three are entropy input, nonce, and personalization string for the instantiate operation.
 The next two are additional input and entropy input for the first call to generate.
 These values are randomly generated. "generate one block of random bits" means to generate random bits with number of returned bits equal to the Output Block Length (as defined in NIST SP800-90A).
 If the RNG does not have prediction resistance, each trial consists of (1) instantiate DRBG, (2) generate the first block of random bits (3) reseed, (4) generate a second block of random bits (5) uninstantiate.
 The evaluator verifies that the second block of random bits is the expected value.
 The evaluator shall generate eight input values for each trial.
 The first is a count $(0 - 14)$.
-The next three are entropy input for the second call to generate.
-The sixth and seventh are additional input and entropy input for the instantiate operation.
-The fifth value is additional input to the call to reseed.
-The final value is additional input to the second block of random bits is a dout $(0 - 14)$.
+The next three are entropy input, nonce, and personalization string for the instantiate.
+The evaluator verifies that the second block of random bits (5) uninstantiate.
+The evaluator shall generate eight input values for each trial.
+The first is a count $(0 - 14)$.
 The next three are entropy input, nonce, and personalization string for the instantiate operation.
 The fifth value is additional input to the first call to generate.
-The sixth and seventh are additional input and entropy input to the call to reseed.
-The final value is additional input to the second generate. --------- --
+The sixth and seventh are additional input to the second generate call.